AkinnimiManuel/IT-Engineering-Portfolio/Active-Directory/User-Management/User-Management.md

 🔹 After the expiration date, the account was disabled automatically—no manual intervention needed.
 🔹 This feature is super useful for managing contractors, interns, and temp staff! 🚀

+---

+### 12. Home Folder and Profile Path Management 🏡
+🔹 First, when creating a new user in Active Directory Users and Computers (ADUC), I went to the Profile tab.
+🔹 Under Home folder, I selected Connect and mapped a drive letter (e.g., H:).
+🔹 I specified the path like this: \\ServerName\HomeFolders\username.
+🔹 After clicking Apply, Windows automatically created the folder with the right permissions! 🎯

+### 13. 7️⃣ Logon Script Assignment 📜
+🔹 While creating or editing a user in ADUC, I went to the Profile tab again.
+🔹 Under Logon script, I typed the name of the script (e.g., logonDriveMap.bat).
+🔹 I placed the actual script inside the \\DomainController\NETLOGON shared folder.
+🔹 When the user logged in, the script executed, mapping network drives automatically! 🖥️🗂️

+---

 ### 🧠 Challenges Faced